Husband of Nigeria air crash victim sues Boeing

 Dana and Nigerian Aviation Minister Stella Oduah have said the pilot radioed a distress signal to report engine failure minutes before the airliner crashed.

-"There was a mayday call for engine failure at 1442 hours (1342 GMT).
+"There was a mayday call for engine failure at 1442 hours (02:42 p.m.
+British time).
 We don't know if it was one or two," Oscar Wilson, Dana's director of flight operations told a news conference on Thursday.
 He said all the planes used by Dana have been tested to ensure they can fly on just one engine, in accordance with international norms.

 The lawsuit said that "As a direct ... result of defendants' design, manufacture, sale, shipment, distribution, maintenance, service, operation, ownership, leasing, and transfer of the subject aircraft and its component parts in a dangerous and defective condition ...
 Joy Chiedozie Allison was killed."